Church Street, Dublin: History

 In the early history of Dublin, Church Street was the main unplanned thoroughfare of Oxmanstown, an area that developed outside of the walled city, on the northern side of the River Liffey near the old crossing point of the ford of the hurdles from which Dublin gets its name.
 Today this is approximately the location of Father Mathew Bridge and this route continued north along the route of present day Dorset Street becoming the Slíghe Chualann which lead to Tara.

 It is believed to have taken its name from the chapel on the street from 1095 on which St. Michan's Church was built.
 The area likely expanded significantly after the Anglo-Norman invasion of Ireland and the expulsion or voluntary removal of the Norse–Gaels from the old city.

-It later appears clearly on John Speed's Map of Dublin (1610).

 By the thirteenth century, there were numerous ironworks, markets and slaughterhouses.
+The street later appears clearly on John Speed's Map of Dublin (1610).
+Some of the houses on Church Street have elements dating back to the 1740s.

 By the eighteenth century, the area was one of Dublin's most densely populated and poorest, and this reputation and deprivation continued into the 1800s.
 The printer of the Gentleman's and Citizen's Almanac, John Watson Stewart (1762-1822), lived at 1 Church Street.

-In 1878, Dublin's worst industrial accident occurred on Church Street, when a boiler exploded and killed 14 people.
-The accident happened at Hammond Lane, the site of Messrs Strong, a large foundry and ironworks in the nineteenth century.
-In the afternoon of 27 April 1878, a large explosion was heard, and panic spread in the area.
-The steam boiler at Strong's foundry had exploded, partially demolishing the front wall of the foundry.
-As the explosion took place around 1:30pm, many of the employees were on their lunch break.
-Duffy's public house, across from the foundry was destroyed in the explosion, and killing Patrick Duffy, the publican, and two of his children.
-Two tenements were also destroyed in the blast.
-An engineer's report cited lack of maintenance of the boiler, and that corrosion had weakened it.

-At the south end of the street, a site at Hammond Lane that has been earmarked for development as part of the larger Four Courts complex.
-It has remained a brown field site for a long period of time.
+In 1878, Dublin's worst industrial accident occurred adjacent to Church Street, when a boiler exploded and killed 14 people.
+The accident happened at Hammond Lane, at the south end of the street.
+A site at Hammond Lane has been earmarked for development as part of the larger Four Courts complex encompassing a family court but has remained empty for several years.

+The mural, 'Horse Boy', by Subset is at the intersection of Church Street and Stirrup Lane and is inspired by the area's proximity to the Smithfield Horse Fair.